IT Outsourcing and Offshoring: Choosing the Right Partner in the Era of Digital Transformation

 1. Meaning

-Outsourcing is the process when a customer contracts the execution of specific tasks to a third-party company specialized in the services they need.
+Outsourcing is the process where a client contracts the execution of specific tasks to a third-party company specializing in the services they need.
 Companies can outsource a wide variety of tasks, from marketing to software development.
-In particular, outsourcing in the IT sector includes such services as turnkey software development as well as testing, design, DevOps, and others.
+In the IT sector, outsourcing includes services such as turnkey software development, as well as testing, design, DevOps, and more.

 Offshoring refers to the transferring of business operations to another country to reduce costs.
 Compared to outsourcing, you may not transfer processes to a contractor and proceed with them in-house.
 However, you may also transfer some of your processes to a service provider to set up an offshore development center.